kaulin/42_philosophers/README.md

 TODO

 ## Problems encountered
-- Remember to initialize values in the right part of code.
+- Initializing struct values in the wrong.
 I was initially setting the start_time right before creating the threads, but setting the last_meal for each philosopher to start_time already when initializing philosopher structs.
 - The accuracy of library functions is not always guaranteed.
 Using usleep for extended suspension of threads can cause suprising issues.

 ## Acknowledgements